 Washing your hands and covering your mouth and nose when you cough or sneeze is always important.
-But with the current spread of COVID-19, practicing essential hygiene is more important than ever.
+But with more viruses popping up every day, practicing essential hygiene is more important than ever.

 Pack a bottle of hand sanitizer that’s up to three ounces (so it clears security) and keep a pack of antibacterial wipes handy.
 If you need to cough or sneeze, do it into a tissue and put it in the trash.

 Wash your hands with warm water and soap or use hand sanitizer if you can’t get to a sink.

 We’re following the hand washing advice from WHO.